meatball133/crystal/concepts/union-type/about.md

 ## Inferring union types

 The compiler will infer a union type if it is not sure which type it is.
-For example in the following code will the compiler not know which type `a` is, as it can be either a `String` or an `Int32`.
+For example, in the following code the compiler will not know which type `a` is since it can be either a `String` or an `Int32`.

 ```crystal
 if true